 Securities Litigation-On June 27, 2018, a purported stockholder of the Company filed a putative class action lawsuit in the United States District Court for the Northern District of Illinois, Eastern Division styled Pierrelouis v.
 Gogo Inc., naming the Company, its former Chief Executive Officer and Chief Financial Officer and its current Chief Financial Officer and President, Commercial Aviation as defendants purportedly on behalf of all purchasers of our securities from February 27, 2017 through May 4, 2018.
 The complaint asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder, alleging misrepresentations or omissions by us purporting to relate to our 2Ku antenna's reliability and installation and remediation costs.
 The plaintiffs seek to recover from us and the individual defendants an unspecified amount of damages.
 In December 2018 the plaintiffs filed an amended complaint and in February 2019, we filed a motion to dismiss such amended complaint.
 In April 2019 the plaintiffs filed a response to our motion, and we filed our reply in May 2019.
 The parties are currently awaiting the Court's ruling on the motion.
 We believe that the claims are without merit and intend to continue to defend them vigorously.
 In accordance with Delaware law, we will indemnify the individual named defendants for their defense costs and any damages they incur in connection with the suit.
 We have filed a claim with the issuer of our Directors' and Officers' insurance policy with respect to this suit.
-No amounts have been accrued for any potential losses under this matter, as we cannot reasonably predict the outcome of the litigation or any potential losses.
+No amounts have been accrued for any potential losses.